 Windows Anytime Upgrade Virus removal guide

-Windows Anytime Upgrade is a ransomware which claims that you have to pay a fine of 100 pounds to unlock your computer.
-This screen locker is one of the scams that are being actively distributed all over the Internet by Cyber criminals.
-Windows Anytime Upgrade is targeting unsuspecting PC users stating that they have to pay a fine for using unlicensed software.
-This screen lock is using slightly different tactic to trick PC users, other versions of this scam are stating that you have to pay a fine for copyrighted content or for watching pornography.
+Windows Anytime Upgrade is ransomware, which demands that you pay a £100 fine to unlock your computer.
+This screen locker is one of many scams actively distributed across the Internet by Cyber criminals.
+Windows Anytime Upgrade targets unsuspecting PC users, stating that they have to pay a fine for using unlicensed software.
+This screen lock uses a slightly different tactic to trick PC users - other versions of this scam state that you have to pay a fine for copyrighted content or for watching pornography.

-You should understand that this screen lock is a scam, the Windows logo and it's name is just exploited by Cyber criminals to make their message seem more real.
-When this rogue infiltrates your computer it will detect your operating system and will accordingly change it's message.
-Notice that Microsoft doesn't use any of such screen lockers to collect fines for using unlicensed copies of their operating system.
-You should ignore this message, it's a scam.
-Don't pay this non existent fine.
+This screen lock is a scam.
+The Windows logo and name are merely exploited by Cyber criminals to make their message seem authentic.
+When this rogue infiltrates your computer, it detects your operating system and changes its message accordingly.
+Microsoft does not use any such screen lockers to collect fines for using unlicensed copies of their software.
+Therefore, ignore this message - it is a scam - and do not pay the fabricated fine.

-Windows Anytime Upgrade scam is using Ukash and Paysafecard to collect the fake fines.
-To make the situation worse this ransomware also encrypts all of your files that are stored in your computer's HDD.
-So even after removal of this screen lock you will have to complete several manual removal steps to regain control of your encrypted information.
-Don't pay the fake penalty of Windows Anytime Upgrade and use the provided information to eliminate this scam from your computer.
+The Windows Anytime Upgrade scam uses Ukash and Paysafecard to collect the fake fines.
+To make the situation worse, this ransomware also encrypts all files stored on your computer hard drive.
+Even after removal of this screen lock, you will have to complete several manual removal steps in order to regain visibility and control of your encrypted information.
+Do not pay the fake penalty for Windows Anytime Upgrade and use the information provided here to eliminate this scam from your computer.

-Fake message shown in Windows Anytime Upgrade screen lock:
+A fake message displayed in the Windows Anytime Upgrade screen lock:

-You see this windows because you have software subject to licensing installed on your computer.
+You see this window because you have software subject to licensing installed on your computer.
 Or your license has expired.

-You see this windows because you have software subject to licensing installed on your computer installed on your computer.
+You see this windows because you have software subject to licensing installed on your computer.
 Or your license has expired.
-According to copyright law each software product installed on a home/office PC shall be licensed.
-Using unlicensed software is prosecuted by law.
-It is liable to the fine in amount of $1000 or up to 12 weeks’ corrective labour.
+According to copyright law, each software product installed on a home/office PC shall be licensed.
+Using unlicensed software is prosecutable by law.
+It is liable to a fine of the amount of $1000 or up to 12 weeks’ corrective labour.
 You shall immediately purchase a license for Microsoft Windows Home Premium (10.
 1.2).
-In case you fail to do it within the next 24 hours, your computer will be blocked and your personal data will be transferred to court.
+If you fail to do it within the next 24 hours, your computer will be blocked and your personal data will be transferred to court.

 The cost of the license is 100 pounds